 STEP 2.
 If you are getting school/course credit for an internship, find out the internship requirements at your educational institution.
 Every college and university is different in terms of academic credit, length of internship, number of hours, and requirements on how you spend your time.
 This will help us develop an internship that meets your needs.
 It's not required that you are getting course credit to do an internship at JDI.

 If you would like to explore an internship at JDI, it’s a good idea to start the process well in advance.
-For a fall semester internship, we suggest starting the process during the spring and start the process for a spring semester internship during the fall.
+For a fall semester internship, we suggest starting the process during the spring and for a spring semester internship start during the fall.

 Responsibilities: This internship will involve working with the Communications Director on various media and public relations projects such as: